csivitu/nextjs-frontend-boilerplate/README.md

   - [Cookies](#Cookies)

+## Usage
+All frontend projects under **csivitu** org must be a **fork** of this repository, changes can be made as per the project specific requirements but the overall rules and regulations must be followed as mentioned in this repository

 ## Commits
 1.Commits must be made not fir every minor changes but a group of changes must be batched togeteher and committed to the repo at once, same goes for sending a PR to the main upstream repository or the main branch from any other branch.